Sure Signs There Is Mouse Infestation in Your House

 - Kitchen cupboards and electrical appliances - One of their favourite place for nesting is in your kitchen, as they'll try to be as close to the food as they could.
 The lower cupboards are very often their prime choice, so be sure to check all of them.
 Unfortunately, the pests usually manage to cram themselves behind your electrical appliances and chew all the cables, again, searching for nesting material.
 It's really important to check all of them, mostly for your safety.

 - Basement and cellars - Similar to the attics, mice will find an entry point to your basement or cellar without breaking a sweat.
-A broken vent or air bricks are more than convenient for their tiny bodies to go through.
+A broken vent or air brick is more than convenient for their tiny bodies to go through.

 - Cavity walls - Any space that is tiny, dark and hidden is a perfect place for a house mouse to settle in.
 Suspended ceilings, under the stairs, crawl spaces and airing cupboards very often go unnoticed and mice manage to build their nest and colony with no problem.
 You can find more info about what to do when you have mice in your walls below.